Results on Lorentzian metric spaces: Existence of Cauchy time functions

 \begin{theorem} Every countably generated Lorentzian metric space $(X,d)$, admits a Cauchy time function $\tau$.
 Moreover, $\tau$ can be chosen {\em rushing}, namely such that

 whenever $x\le y$. \end{theorem}

 We recall that for a countably generated Lorentzian metric space $X=I(X)$.

 \begin{proof} We know that there is a dense countable family $\mathcal{S}=\{z_k\}$ that distinguishes points, in the sense that, if $x\ne y$, there is some $z_k$ such that $d(z_k, x) \ne d(z_k,y)$ or $d(x, z_k)\ne d(y,z_k)$.
-In particular, by the density and the openness of the chronological relation, every point admits some element of $\mathcal{S}$ in its chronological past and some element of $\mathcal{S}$ in its chronological future.
+In particular, by the countably generated property, the density and the openness of the chronological relation, every point admits some element of $\mathcal{S}$ in its chronological past and some element of $\mathcal{S}$ in its chronological future.
 Let us introduce the functions

 then $f: X \to (0,1]$ is continuous and isotone and $g: X \to (0,1]$ is continuous and anti-isotone.
 Note that none of them takes the value zero by the property recalled above on the existence of some element $z_k$ in the past/future of $x$.
 The function $f/g$ is thus well-defined, continuous and isotone.
 Moreover, it is a time function, because if $x<y$, there must be some point $z_k$ that distinguishes them.
 If $d(z_k, x) \ne d(z_k,y)$ then necessarily $d(z_k,x)<d(z_k, y)$, which implies that $f(x)<f(y)$, $g(x)\ge g(y)$ and so $\frac{f}{g}(x)<\frac{f}{g}(y)$.
 Similarly, if $d(x, z_k)\ne d(y,z_k)$ then necessarily $d(x,z_k)> d(y,z_k)$, which implies that $g(x)>g(y)$, $f(x)\le f(y)$ and so $\frac{f}{g}(x)<\frac{f}{g}(y)$.
 Let us prove that $\tau=\log (f/g)$ is a Cauchy time function.
 This would follow by proving that, for any inextendible isocausal curve $\gamma: \mathbb{R}\to X$, $f(\gamma(s))\to 0$ for $s\to -\infty$ and $g(\gamma(s))\to 0$ for $s\to +\infty$.
 We prove the latter property, the former being analogous.
 We just need to show that for every $k$, the future inextendible curve is bound to definitively escape $I^-(z_k)$, so that for sufficiently large $s$, $d(\gamma(s),z_k)=0$ and the $k$-th contribution to $g$ vanishes.
 This follows from the compactness of $J^+(\gamma(0))\cap J^-(z_k)$ and the fact that non-partial imprisonment holds so that $\gamma(s) \in J^+(\gamma(0))$ does not belong to $J^-(z_k)$ for sufficiently large $s$.